goldim/ugpa.completer/README.md

 Inspired by JQuery UI Autocomplete widget and Qt Completer widget.

 # TODO
-1. Reset settings button in demo example
-2. Get rid of menu and list separation - make one widget class
+1. Get rid of menu and list separation - make one widget class
-3. Make source as remote url and JSON string
+2. Make source as remote url and JSON string
-4. Turn on/off icons for autocomplete items
+3. Turn on/off icons for autocomplete items